 Like any skill, developing greater self-discipline takes consistent effort, so expect for there to be ups and downs and you won’t give up as easily.
 Like any muscle, it takes time and perseverance to strengthen it and your self-discipline muscle is no different.

 But take heart, once you develop greater self-discipline it is a skill that you will have forever.
 Your productivity will rocket and your happiness will rise.
-It is no exaggeration that it will literally transform every area of your life, from your work to realising your goals.
-And in realising your goals you will ensure you have a life that you love, designed by you and you alone.
+It is no exaggeration that it will literally transform every area of your life, from your work to realizing your goals.
+And in realizing your goals you will ensure you have a life that you love, designed by you and you alone.

 Join me in fostering ever increasing levels of self-discipline, once you do you will feel totally in control of your life and on top of the world.

 What goals do you need to measure?
 How do you measure them?
 Do you have several ways?
 What are your top tips for measuring your goals and tasks?
 Please comment below, I’d love to hear from you!

 - Brainstorm and write down all the ways you could measure your current goals and habits